The MISSION Act Community Care Program for Funding Veteran Rehab Services

 Overcoming Challenges in the MISSION Act Community Care Program

-Another solution is to leverage the support of Veteran Service Organizations (VSOs), which can provide guidance and assist with the complexities of the application process.
-VSOs are knowledgeable about the MISSION Act and can help veterans understand their rights and the resources available to them.
+2. Leverage Support from Veteran Service Organizations (VSOs): VSOs are knowledgeable about the MISSION Act and can help veterans understand their rights and the resources available to them.

-When faced with administrative hurdles or delays, persistence is key.
-Veterans should follow up on their applications regularly and inquire about the status of their requests.
+5. Persistence in Addressing Administrative Hurdles: Veterans should follow up on their applications regularly and inquire about the status of their requests.
 If a claim is denied, they should understand the appeals process and seek assistance if needed.
-Lastly, for those experiencing difficulty accessing services due to geographic location or provider availability, telehealth options may serve as an alternative, offering remote access to necessary care.

 By being proactive and utilizing available resources, veterans can effectively overcome the challenges of using the MISSION Act Community Care Program for rehab services.